Jump to Recipe

 Instructions

-1. To prepare the sauce, whisk the ingredients together.
+• To prepare the sauce, whisk the ingredients together.
 Set aside.

-2. Prepare the flank steak by using a sharp knife to slice against the grain into about 1″ bite-sized slices.
+• Prepare the flank steak by using a sharp knife to slice against the grain into about 1″ bite-sized slices.

-3. Add the steak to a bowl and season with salt and pepper.
+• Add the steak to a bowl and season with salt and pepper.
 Top with arrowroot starch and toss to thoroughly coat.

-4. Using a large pan set to medium heat, heat 2 tbsp of avocado oil.
+• Return the pan to medium-high heat and add more oil.
 Once the oil is hot and shimmering, add half of the steak slices.
 Cook for 2-3 minutes on each side, and repeat until all of the steaks is cooked.
-Set aside and clean out the pan.
+It's key to work in batches and not overcrowd the pan!

-7. Serve topped with green onion.
+• Serve topped with green onion!

 Notes